High turnover among HSBC's top cops

 In January, Stuart Levey, widely considered one of the top experts on terrorism finance, was named chief legal officer for HSBC, working out of group headquarters in London.
 As the first U.S. under secretary for terrorism and financial intelligence at the Treasury Department, Levey led government efforts to use economic sanctions to thwart rogue states such as Iran and North Korea.

 Most of these current and former compliance executives couldn't be reached for comment.
-Those who were reached declined to comment, apart from Peterson and Midzain.
+Those who were reached declined to comment, apart from Peterson.

 The frequent changes in senior compliance personnel reflect HSBC's efforts to beef up AML compliance, the bank says.
 "The process of expanding and strengthening the AML organization inherently results in changes to the team," said HSBC spokesman Robert Sherman.